 The word, ‘uncertainty’ has been a bother and a guide throughout my life.
 Whenever a crisis occurs or I am not confident about the future, uncertainty is present.

-During the coronavirus pandemic and beyond, patterns of life in Aotearoa keep changing.
-For many people resources disappear, lives are at risk, and the future is very unclear.
+Patterns of life in Aotearoa keep changing.
+For many people resources are disappearing, lives are at risk, and the future is very unclear.
 Some people are afraid, because there are so many unknowns on the horizon.
-In Aotaroa changes in climate cause hardship.
+In Aotearoa and around the globe changes in climate cause hardship and fear.

 Looking out and around

-During the pandemic I found it helpful to recall that ‘not knowing’ can be an energising state to be in.
+During crises I find it helpful to recall that ‘not knowing’ can be an energising state to be in.
 I read it as a signal, reminding me to first look outwards.
-I wrote the following during times of restricted movement.
+I wrote the following during times when I was unsettled.

 Near to our home there is a short bush walk, ‘The Secret Valley’.
-I’m told tangata whenua walked there long ago, on journeys which may have been much more frightening than the one we face now.
+I’m told tangata whenua walked there long ago, on journeys which may have been much more frightening than ones we experience in this era..
 My footsteps are held within the passage of time when I tread this path.
 Some would say I am ‘grounding myself’, but I prefer to think of it as ‘walking through history’.

 Further down the road I put my feet into the sea, where Te Waewae - Kapiti -o-Tara- rāua -ko- Rangitāne looks back at me.
 The island has lived through tumultuous years as well as years of peace now that it is cared for by people who value the land.
 There is a solidity in and around mōtū Kapiti calling me to stand still as the winds of change arrive and eventually make room for winds from another direction.
 When in city or urban surroundings I look for historical markers that remind me of the courage of forebears.
 Each memory helps me think about time passing and what is important to preserve.
 In that way I can live with my doubts and fears for at least another day.